Hello, hello, you cute little buttercup you! 😉

 - Why are you setting this goal?

-The answer to this question gives you the insight in one very important component of a good goal – your reason for pursuing it.
+The answer to this question gives you the insight into one very important component of a good goal – your reason for pursuing it.

 If your goal is closely tied to your values and life priorities there are greater chances it will be achieved, because it is linked to those segments of your life which are meaningful to you the most.